sunyumail93/Bed12Processing/README.md

 ```
 gene.cds.bed12.validate will be same as gene.cds.bed12

-Those scripts have been used in the following publication:
+These scripts have been used in the following publication:

 Sun, Y.H., Zhu, J., Xie, L.H. et al. Ribosomes guide pachytene piRNA formation on long intergenic piRNA precursors.
 Nat Cell Biol 22, 200–212 (2020). https://doi.org/10.1038/s41556-019-0457-4